Widely available Supported across all major browsers. Safe to use in production.

 • Using :where()

-The :where() CSS functional pseudo-class takes a selector list as its argument, and matches any element that can be selected by one of the selectors in that list.
-It is functionally equivalent to the selectors in the list, but doesn't affect the CSS rule specificity.
+The :where() CSS pseudo-class function takes a selector list as its argument, and selects any element that can be selected by one of the selectors in that list.

 Cautions